 Few things are more effective in building a large network of support than connecting with other already established groups or organizations.
 These groups have done the groundwork of building a following, so by linking in with their group, you gain access to a large number of already active people.
 And since corporate power is at the heart of so many issues, there are likely many groups interested in this topic.

 Check out our current list of endorsing organizations.
 This list will give you good ideas for local groups to reach out to.
 Perhaps there is a chapter of a national endorsing organization in your town - this would be a great place to start.
-If the national organization has already endorsed Move to Amend, don't let that stop you from approaching their local branch.
+If the national organization has already endorsed the We the People Amendment, don't let that stop you from approaching their local branch.
 Ask if you can give a presentation at an upcoming meeting to let the group's members know how they can get involved in local MTA efforts.
-Also look for chapter-based organizations whose chapters have endorsed MTA in other localities, even if the national organization is not yet on our list.
+Also look for chapter-based organizations whose chapters have endorsed the We the People Amendment in other localities, even if the national organization is not yet on our list.

 If You're Already Part of an Ally Group

-If you are part of an existing organization that is interested in Move to Amend issues, you may wish to bring a group together within the organization to work on them, rather than forming a separate MTA group.
+If you are part of an existing organization that is interested in Move to Amend issues, you may wish to bring a group together within the organization to work on them as an Amendment Working Group.
 The best way to do this will depend on your organization's structure and primary focus.